 ShipBob takes a simplified pricing structure compared to most 3PLs, bundling picking, packing, and shipping into one fee for each order (for orders with more than four picks, there is an additional $0.20/pick for the fifth pick and after).
 ShipBob does not charge for packaging materials.

 Dimensional weight applies (taking a package’s dimensions into account to determine shipping rates, and not just weight).
-ShipBob also charges a monthly storage fee for each SKU in each location, as well as receiving inbound inventory as it arrives at the fulfillment center.
+ShipBob also charges a monthly storage fee for each SKU in each location, as well as receiving inbound inventory as it arrives at the fulfilment centre.

-ShipBob has a global fulfillment network with locations in the US, Canada, the EU, the UK, and Australia.
-This allows ecommerce brands to utilize a unified system to manage all inventory, orders, and customers in one platform while staying up-to-date on real-time data.
+ShipBob has a global fulfilment network with locations in the US, Canada, the EU, the UK, and Australia.
+This allows ecommerce brands to utilise a unified system to manage all inventory, orders, and customers in one platform while staying up-to-date on real-time data.

 Shipping orders domestically from more countries can help drastically reduce transit times and shipping costs (as well as duties and taxes), while preventing orders from getting held up at customs.
 This also prevents surprise duties when customers receive orders from overseas.

-App store full of integrations with your favorite tools
+App store full of integrations with your favourite tools

 ShipBob’s ever-expanding app store features integrations with all leading tools, from a variety of sales channels and EDI partners, to robust order and inventory tools and returns management platforms.
 You can see a list of all ShipBob partners here.